WheteThunger/DroneStorage/README.md

 void OnDroneStorageDropped(Drone drone, StorageContainer stash, DroppedItemContainer dropContainer, BasePlayer optionalPilot)
 ```

-Note: The `BasePlayer` argument will be `null` if the container is being dropped because the drone was destroyed instead of an intentional drop.
+Note: The `BasePlayer` argument will be `null` if the container was dropped because the drone was destroyed instead of an intentional drop.